meh441/xai-cookbook/CONTRIBUTING.md

 # Contributing to xAI Cookbooks

-Thanks for your interest in contributing to `xai-cookbooks`!
+Thanks for your interest in contributing to `xai-cookbook`!
 We’re excited to see your ideas and have some guidelines to ensure high quality and value.

 ## What We’re Looking For